Origins of the First Australians

 The oldest human fossil remains found in Australia date to around 40,000 years ago – 20,000 years after the earliest archaeological evidence of human occupation.
-Nothing is known about the physical appearance of the first humans that entered the continent over 60,000 years ago.
+Nothing is known about the physical appearance of the first humans that entered the continent about 50,000 years ago.
 What is clear is that Aboriginal people living in Australia between 40,000 and 10,000 years ago had much larger bodies and more robust skeletons than they do today and showed a wide range of physical variation.

 Stone tools in Australia, as in other parts of the world, changed and developed through time.
 Some early types, such as wasted blades, core tools, large flake scrapers and split pebble choppers continue to be made and used right up to today.